Janet Nguyen

-Before her current Senate term, she was a member of the California State Assembly for the old 72nd district from 2020 to 2022, encompassing parts of northern coastal Orange County which includes the cities of Huntington Beach, Garden Grove, Westminster, Fountain Valley, Seal Beach, Los Alamitos, and the unincorporated areas of Midway City and Rossmoor.
+Janet Q. Nguyen (born May 1, 1976) is an American politician serving on the Orange County Board of Supervisors, representing the First District, since December 4, 2024.
+She previously held the same office from 2007 to 2014.
+A Republican, she served in the California State Senate from 2014 to 2018 and 2022 to 2024 and the California State Assembly from 2020 to 2022.

-She is the first Vietnamese-American state Senator in the United States and the country's first Vietnamese-American woman state legislator.
+She is the first Vietnamese-American state senator in the United States and the country's first Vietnamese-American woman state legislator.

-Prior to being elected to the state Senate, she was an Orange County Supervisor, representing the First District.
 At the age of 30, she was the youngest person to be elected to the board of supervisors, the first woman to be elected from the First District, and the first Vietnamese-American county supervisor in the United States.

-She won her supervisor seat following a historic special election where two Vietnamese-American candidates received half of the total votes cast in a field of 10, separated from each other by only 7 votes.
-She was sworn in on March 27, 2007, after a lengthy court battle.
-She won a full, four-year term in 2008 in another historic election when all three major candidates were Vietnamese Americans.
-She was reelected to a third term in 2012 and left the Board in 2014 after winning her first State Senate term.

 Prior to her election to the Board of Supervisors, she served as a Garden Grove City Council Member and at age 28, was the youngest person ever elected to that body, until Kim Nguyen (no relation) was elected at 25 in 2016.

 Personal life

 Nguyen was born in Saigon, South Vietnam, on May 1, 1976, roughly one year after the Fall of Saigon on April 30, 1975.
 Her family joined millions of others in becoming boat people when she was five, coming to California in 1981.
 They first lived in San Bernardino, but settled in Garden Grove in early 1990s.
-She attended the University of California, Irvine, at first to become a doctor but later majored in political science after she was inspired by then-Supervisor Bill Steiner.
-She is married to Tom Bonikowski, Jr., with whom she has two sons, Thomas III and Timothy.
+She attended the University of California, Irvine, at first on a pre-medical track but changed her major to political science, saying she had been inspired by Supervisor Bill Steiner.
+She is married to Tom Bonikowski Jr., with whom she has two sons, Thomas III and Timothy.